by Steven K. Roberts

 I was nearing the end of my time at Seneca High School in Louisville, and there were a lot of things on my mind other than calculus.
 The cute and brilliant girl in front of me, driving me crazy with innocent friendliness that I interpreted as mutual intrigue.
 The looming Science Fair, with my acoustic speech synthesizer still making horrific noises.
-The new culture fomenting on the edges of the strait-laced Kentucky student body.
-The daily head-butting with my mother, fueled by simultaneous hormonal life-transitions.
-The teen-age existential angst, amplified by the enormity of change… people already poking at me to decide about college and telling me that I am not working up to my potential.
+The embryonic sixties culture slowly fomenting on the edges of the strait-laced Kentucky student body.
+Daily head-butting with my mother, fueled by simultaneous hormonal life-transitions.
+Teen-age existential angst, amplified by the enormity of change… people poking at me to decide about college and telling me that I am not working up to my potential.

 Today she was wearing the brown sweater.
 She shifted in her seat, paying attention, a good student, and I wondered how she could be with THAT guy.

-A piece of paper slapped atop the synthesizer control schematic on my desk… topped with a big red F. “See me after class.”
-Oh no… I didn’t yet know the feeling of blue lights in the mirror, but it was like that.
+Suddenly a piece of paper slapped atop the synthesizer control schematic on my desk… topped with a big red F. “See me after class.”
+Oh crap… I didn’t yet know the feeling of blue lights in the mirror, but it was like that.

-This was 6th period, the last class of the day, and just like every afternoon at quarter-till there was a sudden buzz of clicks and hisses, then two sharp puffs of air into a microphone to test the PA system… putting an abrupt end to calculus as the announcements began.
+This was 6th period, the last class of the day, and just like every afternoon at quarter-till there was a sudden buzz of clicks and hisses from overhead, then two sharp puffs of air into a microphone to test-test the PA system… putting an abrupt end to calculus as the announcements began.
 The principal droned on about events and football, while Mr. Jesse glared at the aluminum speaker housing on the ceiling, mimicked a few mannerisms, and rolled his eyes.
 Cheerleader practice this afternoon.
 Chess club meeting changed to Thursday.
 Congratulations to the debate team for beating Westport.
 Please, everyone, pick up your trash under the bleachers.
-Calculus was forgotten, people were talking, and there was a general shuffling as books were slammed shut and shoved into bags for the trip home.
-Mr. Jesse just looked annoyed, with his sixth-period class always cut short by about 20% and so much yet to cover.
+Calculus was forgotten, people were chatting, and there was a general cacaphony as books were slammed shut and shoved into bags for the trip home.
+Mr. Jesse just looked annoyed, his sixth-period class always cut short by about 20% with much yet to cover.

-I had about 30 minutes before catching the bus, and sidled up to his desk with simulated confidence.
+I had about 30 minutes to spare before catching the bus to Jeffersontown, and sidled up to his desk with simulated confidence.
 He was a stocky man, severe in demeanor, sporting a military buzz/crewcut… and he wasn’t smiling.

 “At this rate you’re not going to pass.
 What gives?
-You’re a bright guy, is there a problem?
+You’re a bright guy, is there some kind of problem?
 Do you understand this is going to hurt your chances of getting into engineering school?”

 “Sorry, I’ve been really busy with the Science Fair.
 I’ll do some studying.
 I’m sure it’ll be fine… um, do you have a suggestion for what to focus on?
 Can I take a re-test?”
 I knew I was reaching.
 My awkward words didn’t even make sense.
 The truth was that I just wasn’t interested, which was stupid because calculus is actually cool and useful.

 The speaker clicked and buzzed again, with an announcement about a late bus.
 We both stared up at it, and I had a flash of inspiration.
-“Maybe I could help you with that,” I said tentatively.
+“Maybe I could make that thing shut up,” I said tentatively.